On the Interpolation Error of Nonlinear Attention versus Linear Regression: Interpolation Error: Nonlinear Attention versus Linear Regression

-To further support this, we compare, in \Cref{subfig:E_cos_p} and \Cref{subfig:E_cos_SNR} respectively, the trends of in-context memorization errors as a function of the embedding dimension $p$ and SNR, for three nonlinearities $f(t) = \tanh(t)$ (with $a_1 = 0.6057$), bounded linear $f(t) = \max(-5,\min(5,t))$ (with $a_1 \approx 1$), and $f(t ) = \cos(t)$ (with $a_1 \approx 0$).
-As shown in \Cref{subfig:E_cos_p}, when $p$ increases, only Attentions having a linear component ($a_1 \neq 0$) exhibit a meaningful gain in memorization performance.
-Similarly, in \Cref{subfig:E_cos_SNR}, cosine-based Attention shows almost no improvement as SNR increases, whereas Attentions having a linear component consistently improve.
+To further illustrate this effect, \Cref{subfig:E_cos_p} and \Cref{subfig:E_cos_SNR} compare three nonlinearities: $f(t) = \tanh(t)$ (with $a_1 = 0.6057$), bounded linear $f(t) = \max(-5,\min(5,t))$ (with $a_1 \approx 1$), and $f(t ) = \cos(t)$ (with $a_1 \approx 0$).
+As shown in \Cref{subfig:E_cos_p}, increasing the embedding dimension $p$ improves interpolation only when $a_1 \neq 0$.
+When $a_1 \approx 0$, no significant dimensional gain is observed.
+Similarly, \Cref{subfig:E_cos_SNR} demonstrates that interpolation error decreases with SNR only for nonlinearities possessing a \emph{nonzero} linear component; cosine-based Attention exhibits almost no improvement.

-These findings suggest that retaining a sufficient linear component in the Attention nonlinearity is not merely beneficial but \emph{essential} for efficient information integration and memorization in Transformer-based architectures.